AmpereComputing/terraform-azure-ampere-vm/README.md

 ## What exactly is Terraform doing

-The goal of this code is to supply the minimal ammount of information to quickly have working Ampere virtual machine on ["Azure"](https://azure.microsoft.com/en-us/).
+The goal of this code is to supply the minimal ammount of information to quickly have working Ampere virtual machines on ["Azure"](https://azure.microsoft.com/en-us/).
-This instance is configured with cloud-config using the Azure metadata provider APIs.
+Virtual machines are configured with a simple cloud-config using the Azure metadata provider APIs.

 Addtional tasks performed by this code: